asmitaagarwal4/Heart_disease_predictor/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

+## Future Improvements
+1. Predict output - replace alert with dialogue box
+2. Enhance prediction form - UI UX
+3. Work on Visualisation page
+4. Enhance model currently at 0.92 accuracy
+5. Make the About Us page
+6. Continue with google feature ( for signing in )
+7. Make patient list and integrate it
+8. Resgistered sucessfully alert !
+9. Optimise the model.

 ## License
 This project is licensed under the MIT License.